mongodb/specifications/source/auth/auth.rst

 ===============

 Version 1.9.0 Changes
-    * Clarify that drivers should raise and error when a connection string has an empty value for authSource.
+    * Clarify that drivers must raise an error when a connection string has an empty value for authSource.

 Version 1.8.3 Changes